Scottish-Tech-Army/Volunteer-app/README.md

 10. Duplicate the example config file `app/src/Config/index.example.ts` and name your new file `app/src/Config/index.ts`

 **Note** If the app has difficulty connecting to the API, you may need to specify your private IP address and API port number in `app/src/Config/index.ts`.
 The IP address settings may vary depending on the setup of your dev machine and local network.
-IP settings that have worked for others include: `127.0.0.1` (the loopback address); the private IP of the local dev machine; and the private IP of the default gateway for your network.
+There are various different IP settings that have worked for others, which include: `10.0.2.2` ([a special alias that the Android emulator uses for your dev machine](https://developer.android.com/studio/run/emulator-networking)); the private IP of the local dev machine; and the private IP of the default gateway for your network.
 You made a note of the API port number earlier.
 In the line `STA_BASE_URL: 'http://localhost:3000'`, replace `localhost` with your own IP, and if necessary, replace `3000` with the port number.

 **Help** You can find the IP addresses for your dev machine and default gateway by following the instructions for your platform [here](https://www.techbout.com/find-public-and-private-ip-address-44552/).